 The Test core functions in a single process, and works through inter-thread communications.
-Its primary purpose is to test communication patterns and algorithms.
-However, in situations where all federates can be run in a single process it is probably the fastest and easiest to setup, and it is fully operational.
+It’s primary purpose is to test communication patterns and algorithms.
+However, in situations where all federates can be run in a single process it is probably the fastest and easiest to setup.

-The Interprocess core uses memory mapped files to transfer data, In some circumstances it can be faster than the other cores It can only be used inside a single shared memory platform.
-It also has some limitations on Message sizes.
-It does not support multi tiered brokers.
+The Interprocess core leverages Boost’s interprocess communication (a part of the HELICS library) and uses memory-mapped files to transfer data rather than the network stack; in some circumstances it can be faster than the other cores.
+It can only be used inside a single, shared-memory compute environment (generally a single compute node).
+It also has some limitations on message sizes.
+It does not support multi-tiered brokers.

-The ZMQ is the primary core to use for multi-machine systems.
+The ZMQ is the default core type and provides effective and robust communication for federations spread across multiple compute nodes.
 It uses the ZMQ mechanisms.
-Internally it makes use of the REQ/REP mechanics for priority communications and PUSH/PULL for non-priority communication messages.
+Internally, it makes use of the REQ/REP mechanics for priority communications (such as queries) and PUSH/PULL for non-priority communication messages.

-The ZMQ_SS core was developed to minimize the number of sockets in use to support very high federate counts on a single machine.
+The ZMQ_SS core also uses ZMQ for the underlying messaging technology but was developed to minimize the number of sockets in use, supporting very high federate counts on a single machine.
 It uses the DEALER/ROUTER mechanics instead of PUSH/PULL

-UDP communications sends IP messages.
-UDP communication is not guaranteed or ordered, but may be faster in cases with highly reliable networking Its primary use is for performance testing.
-The UDP core uses asio for networking
+UDP cores sends IP messages and caries with it the traditional limitation of UDP messging: no guaranteed delivery or order of received messages.
+It may be faster in cases with highly reliable networking.
+It’s primary use is for performance testing and the UDP core uses asio for networking.

-TCP communications is an alternative to ZMQ on platforms where ZMQ is not available, performance comparisons have not been done, so it is unclear as to the relative performance differences between TCP, UDP, and ZMQ.
+TCP communications is an alternative to ZMQ on platforms where ZMQ is not available.
+Since the ZMQ messaging bus is built on-top of TCP it is expected that TCP provides higher performance than ZMQ.
+Performance comparisons have not been done, so it is unclear as to the relative performance differences between TCP, UDP, and ZMQ.
 It uses the asio library for networking

-The TCP_SS core is targeted at firewall applications to allow the outgoing connections to be made from the cores or brokers and have only a single external socket exposed
+The TCP_SS core uses TCP as the underlying messaging technology and is targeted at at networking environments where it is convenient or required that outgoing connections be made from the cores or brokers but have only a single external socket exposed.

 MPI communications is often used in HPC systems.
 It uses the message passing interface to communicate between nodes in an HPC system.
 It is still in testing and over time there is expected to be a few different levels of the MPI core used in different platforms depending on MPI versions available and federation needs.